-HomesNOW! is a 501(c)(3) non-profit organization created by Jim Peterson and Doug Gustafson in June 2017 with the goal of Ending Homelessness, one person at a time.
-HomesNOW! has no paid staff and is made up entirely of volunteers; no one gets paid.
-We are funded through private donations.
+HomesNOW! is a 501(c)(3) non-profit organization created in June 2017 with the goal of Ending Homelessness, one person at a time.
+HomesNOW! has no paid staff and is made up entirely of volunteers.
+We are funded through private donations from people like you.
 We support the Housing First model.

 During that time, HomesNOW provided 32 homeless people with a safe place to live.
 Nine people found permanent housing.
-In September 2019, HomesNOW! opened Unity Village, Bellingham’s first tiny home village for the homeless.
-Unity Village has 20 tiny homes and will provide temporary housing for 20 to 24 people at a time.
+In September 2019, HomesNOW! opened Unity Village, Bellingham’s first tiny home village for homeless individuals.
+Unity Village has 20 tiny homes and has provided transitional housing for 20 to 24 people at a time.
 40% of the residents who have come through Unity Village have found permanent housing.

 What We Do